al1sant0s/tsto2rgb/README.md

 Here you have several attributes.
 All attributes except the last 4 are used by the game.
 OffsetX, offsetZ, depth and alpha are used by tsto2rgb itself.

 Before explaining this line of XML further let's see how the brown house looks in game with the new files.
-After doing the necessary modifications in gamescripts, you have used [tstodlc](https://github.com/al1sant0s/tstodlc/) to install the _4_70_NewHorizons_ DLC into my local gameserver DLC repository.
+After doing the necessary modifications in gamescripts, I have used [tstodlc](https://github.com/al1sant0s/tstodlc/) to install the _4_70_NewHorizons_ DLC into my local gameserver DLC repository.
 Here's the _not really new_ brown house.

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/7ac2d767-6b40-45ca-a1ca-e028fccccc93" />